 <h2> Sub-heading </h2>

-The structuring and defining of headers and paragraphs as above also allows keyboard navigation to function correctly, allowing navigators to quickly jump from one section to another.
+<p> Body of text elaborating on the section </p>The structuring and defining of headers and paragraphs as above also allows keyboard navigation to function correctly, allowing navigators to quickly jump from one section to another.

-• Specify a language attribute - when a screen reader encounters a language attribute, it will switch the language profile to match, which will ensure that the correct pronunciation and accents are used.
-For example, lang="en" is the language attribute used for English.
-The attribute is usually set within the html tag, as shown below:
+- Specify a language attribute - when a screen reader encounters a language attribute, it will switch the language profile to match, which will ensure that the correct pronunciation

-• Use alt text to explain your images.
+<html lang="en"> - Use alt text to explain your images.
 To describe an image, screen readers verbalise the content enclosed within alt text, since they can't "read" the image itself.
 This allows those with vision impairment to consume your visual content.
 Therefore, well-written and descriptive alt text is an important aspect of accessible email.
 That being said, it is important to distinguish between informative images and those which serve a decorative purpose.
 It's best to leave out the alt text value for decorative images empty, as they do not add any value.

-• Set table roles to "presentation" - this enables screen readers to read your email in a way that makes sense to subscribers.
-Without this, it will interpret the table as data and read out the HTML code and layout markup.
-To do this, add role="presentation" to each <table> tag, as shown below:
+- Set table roles to "presentation" - this enables screen readers to read your email in a way that makes sense to subscribers.
+Without this, it will interpret the table as data and

-• Set button roles to "button" - this tells a screen-reader that an element is a button and therefore can be interacted with.
+<table role="presentation"> - Set button roles to "button" - this tells a screen-reader that an element is a button and therefore can be interacted with.

 <div role="button"> Click here to read more </div>